-In case you’re unaware, Google recently made an update to Google My Business (GMB) this past November of 2019.
-The update occurred within early November.
+In case you’re unaware, Google recently made an update to Google Business Profile (GBP) this past November of 2019.
+The update occurred in early November.

 To much surprise, a lot of business owners have not been made aware of this update as Google never released a definitive answer or public release stating that they have rolled out a new update.

 So if this update was never publicly released, how is it that we know about it?
 I’ll tell you how in a moment…

 But let me make this very clear; this update is in regards to local SEO and affects Google Business Profile listings ONLY.
 This isn’t in regards to a ranking system that affects your website (domain), just your Google Business Profile page(s).
 Your website is safe in its current keyword rankings when concerning this update.